cloudfoundry/php-buildpack/docs/composer.md

 Composer uses Github's API to retrive zip files for installation into the application folder.
 If you do not vendor dependencies before pushing an app, Composer will fetch dependencies at staging time using the Github API.

 Github's API is request-limited.
-Once you have reached your daily allowance of API requests (typically, 60), Github's API will begin to return 403 errors and staging will fail.
+Once you have reached your hourly allowance of API requests (typically, 60), Github's API will begin to return 403 errors and staging will fail.

 To avoid this situation, there are two alternatives.